josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 - `_public`
 - `_publicNames`

-All data stored in these containers should be encrypted other than `_public`.
+All data stored in these containers are stored randomly on the Network should be encrypted other than `_public`.

 ### App container

 The app container is created for websites if they request their to have own container with their ID being used to identify it.
-This means the app container name will look something like `apps/id.example.net`.
+This means the app container name looks like `apps/id.example.net`.

 ## Domain Name System (DNS)